 - Rental contract, a title deed, or confirmation from a hotel, hostel, or accommodation

-- Statement from the landlord (only for family members)
+- Statement from the landlord (only if not paying rent)

 Step #7 Obtain a biometric residence card

 Everyone must get a biometric residence card called biometrijska dozvola boravka after approval of residence.